 - Westside Community Center (collaboration with food pantry)

 At our grocery programs, we have a programmatic model of participatory structure, in which "The individuals who do the work benefit from the work".

 We aim to foster values of respect, dignity, community building and "mission matching", or partnering with people & organizations of complementary values and goals.

-The Promotores of Colorado Springs Food Rescue are the community leaders that provide the link between our organization and their community.
+The community leaders of Colorado Springs Food Rescue provide the link between our organization and their community.
 They are trusted messengers of their community that ensure that the participatory structure is maintained and strengthened.